MileHacker Logo

 • The bus system covers most of Logroño and its immediate suburbs.
 Routes connect the city center, station, and attractions.

-• Buses operate from early morning (around 6:30 AM) until late evening (typically around 10:30 PM).
+• Buses operate from early morning (around 6:30 AM) until late evening (typically about 10:30 PM).
 Frequency varies.

 Taxis & Ride-Sharing

-Taxis offer convenience, especially for shorter distances or when carrying luggage.
+Taxis offer convenience, especially for close-by travel or when carrying luggage.

 Hailing & Apps